Sitios-Agencia-Digital/oc-user-subscription-plugin/README.md

 ## Running the tests

-1. Go the plugin's base directory(i.e plugins/fytinnovations/userconnect) and run `../../../vendor/bin/phpunit` to run a series of test cases.
+1. Go the plugin's base directory(i.e plugins/sitiosagenciadigital/subscribe) and run `../../../vendor/bin/phpunit` to run a series of test cases.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/fytinnovations/oc-user-connect/tags).

-See also the list of [contributors](https://github.com/fytinnovations/oc-user-connect/contributors) who participated in this project.

 ## License